 Cape Town is the culinary capital of South Africa.
 My advice to anyone travelling here is not to make the same mistake as we did.
 Allow more than three days for this beautiful city, particularly if you’re a foodie.
 Trust me, its bursting at the seams with incredible restaurants and we barely scratched the surface.

-Like so many others I was disappointed at failing to bag a table at innovative chef Luke Dale-Robert’s Test Kitchen.
-It wasn’t for the lack of trying and I was so close it hurt.
+Like so many others before me, the failure of bagging a table at innovative chef Luke Dale-Robert’s Test Kitchen wasn’t for the lack of trying.
+I was so close it hurt.
 I’d earmarked the day when the reservations would open for the following three months.
 Set my alarm for 6.45am to ensure I’d be poised ready for the booking system opening at 8am South African time (one hour ahead you see!).
 And there it was in plain english ‘The Test Kitchen is closed for product development’.
-What??!
+What?!
 Yes, the one week we were in Cape Town the restaurant was closed.
 I mean can you believe it?
-Why that week?!
+Why that week?
 Utterly gutting to see free slots for the week after.
-After a quick bout of expletives I got back on the horse and booked its sister restaurant The Pot Luck Club.
+A quick bout of expletives later, I got back on the horse and booked its sister restaurant The Pot Luck Club.

-Located only a glass lift ride away from its sibling on the sixth floor of the Old Biscuit Mill complex in Woodstock, it serves a more casual menu focused on small plates.
+Located only a glass lift ride away from the Test Kitchen on the sixth floor of the Old Biscuit Mill complex in Woodstock, it serves a more casual menu focused on small plates.

 There are only two evening sittings at The Pot Luck Club.
 The early 6pm – 8.30pm was unfortunately fully booked.
 So very quickly with a slight apprehensive wince I pressed confirm to the 8.30pm until late sitting.
 Why so unsure?
 Well I would be taking my two little ladies with me too.